Board of Directors

 Focused on start-up and early stage companies mainly with service offerings geared for carriers and their subscribers, he has maximized the opportunity to develop expertise in a variety of key roles.
 As a result, he has a broad perspective of the commercial, technological and legal/regulatory challenges and opportunities presented by new technology offerings.

-John applies all this experience in his role at First Orion, a leading “analytics engine” and STIR/SHAKEN provider also well known for it’s burgeoning Branded Calling offering.
-During his six years with the company, he has led the company’s extensive activity with the FCC, FTC and key organizations such as the SIP Forum, USTelecom and CTIA.
+John applied all this experience in his role at First Orion, a leading “analytics engine” and STIR/SHAKEN provider also well known for it’s burgeoning Branded Calling offering.
+During his six years with the company, he led the company’s extensive activity with the FCC, FTC and key organizations such as the SIP Forum, USTelecom and CTIA.
 He has also been active with both call originators directly and with their member organizations in an effort to ensure the entire ecosystem works cooperatively, rather than contentiously, in the effort to get consumers to answer their phones again.
-His ongoing active role in First Orion’s commercial efforts with carriers and enterprises also provides additional critical insights into the possibilities and realities we all face.
+His active role in First Orion’s commercial efforts with carriers and enterprises also provided additional critical insights into the possibilities and realities we all face.

 Mary Barnes – TransUnion